-When calling on decision-makers in a given industry or position, you can assume they might all be facing a similar set of problems.
+When calling on decision-makers in a given industry or position, you can assume they will all be facing a similar set of problems.

 You are calling them to help address those problems.
 So, you should know what obstacles they face when it comes to doing so.
-Many times these obstacles are also their objections.
+Many times these obstacles are also the root cause of their objections.

-You sell software that empowers your customers by organizing their finances, automating their accounting processes, and making them more profitable.
+You sell software that empowers companies by automating their accounting and financial processes, making them more profitable.
 They can significantly benefit by buying your software, but they are so bogged down by the backlog resulting from the outdated processes that they can’t imagine pausing to implement a solution.